cosmos72/stmx/doc/benchmark.md

  <tr><th colspan="3">
        Concurrent benchmarks on a 4-core CPU.
-       They already internally iterate one million times, do not wrap them in <code>(1m ...)</code>
+They already iterate one million times, do not wrap them in <code>(1m ...)</code>
      </th></tr>

  <tr><th colspan="3">